ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:
 To get more metrics, you'd need to add:
   1. Backend metrics - Add prometheus-fastapi-instrumentator to FastAPI
-  2. Container metrics - Deploy cAdvisor
+  2. Container metrics - Deploy cAdvisor:done and removed used kubelet
   3. Kubernetes metrics - Deploy kube-state-metrics

-todo:high priority: after search on page meals and cabin, if cabin not exists add notify me button like on booking details, i also receied email cabin evailable but when i enter url i see aucune cabine disponible pour le moment, i know staging db where empty but why i receie email, check availabiity may look for local db? todo:later check availaibility will check fomr external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more) todo:resend verifiction email page 404 not found todo:except readiness and liveness enpont from rate limit
+todo:high priority: after search on page meals and cabin, if cabin not exists add notify me button like on booking details, i also receied email cabin evailable but when i enter url i see aucune cabine disponible pour le moment, i know staging db where empty but why i receie email, check availabiity may look for local db?done todo:later check availaibility will check from external api todo:check every how much time price changed on api and setup TTL on that for cache(instead of 5mn maybe 2 hours or more) todo:resend verifiction email page 404 not found todo:except readiness and liveness enpont from rate limit